alinex/node-report/src/parser/transform/index.md

 Within the rules the new state may be set to `-<name>` meaning that the domain before will be kept.

-Markdown parsing is based on http://spec.commonmark.org/.
+Markdown parsing is based on http://spec.commonmark.org/ and the example from there are checked against this implementation, too.

 Modules